okawali/Seityan/README.md

 ## Build from source

 > Important!!
 You will need to ask us the `conf.ts` for building this project,
 > because it contains the secret keys of third-party services.
-Send us emails to
+Send an email to
 > [Sunxfancy](mailto:sunxfancy@gmail.com), [Norgerman](mailto:xyn0410@gmail.com) or create a new issue.

 Clone this git repository with the following shell code: